nnazdu/dotfiles/README.md

-# Dotfiles - With Hyprland and Waybar!
+# Dotfiles - With Hyprland and Hyprpanel!
 ## DISCLAIMER
 I cannot guarantee the install script uses the best practices for package management and symbolic linking.
 This is what works for me, use at your own risk!
-For desktop users: right now the waybar layout is designed around laptop usage, manual configuration is required.
+For desktop users: hyprpanel's layout is currently designed around laptop usage, more configuration is needed
 ## Screenshots
 ![image](https://github.com/user-attachments/assets/3742ef6b-cec7-430d-bc19-924fc4e8aaed)
 ![image](https://github.com/user-attachments/assets/cfe52a39-3f11-4cd2-8ed8-0cbfb0541025)